Author: Avinash Kr. Pandey

 Then click on the open pull request button.

-After that it will take us to our respective repository and assign a reviewer there for created PR (Merge Request).
-Once that reviewer approves the merge request, whole code from the feature branch will merge into the main branch in repo.
+After that, it will take us to our respective repository and assign a reviewer there for created PR (Merge Request).
+Once that reviewer approves the merge request, the whole code from the feature branch will merge into the main branch in the repo.

-We can also verify the status of our job which we have scheduled to run on PR in dbt.
-As a matter of fact, that job internally creates a temporary schema in snowflake with all the transformations for verification and relationship checks.
-This temporary schema will get deleted on its own when PR gets approved and code changes merged.
+We can also verify the status of our job, which we have scheduled to run on PR in DBT.
+As a matter of fact, that job internally creates a temporary schema in Snowflake with all the transformations for verification and relationship checks.
+This temporary schema will get deleted on its own when PR gets approved, and code changes are merged.

-Similar to Continuous integration, Continuous deployment is nothing but the uninterrupted placement of transformed data from production environment in dbt to production environment in snowflake.
-For continuous deployment we can also schedule jobs for a specific time in the production environment itself such that associates always have fresh and newest data every day and as a result of it, recently created data will successfully be drawn into the mentioned target schema of SF.
+Similar to Continuous integration, Continuous deployment is nothing but the uninterrupted placement of transformed data from the production environment in DBT to the production environment in Snowflake.
+For continuous deployment, we can also schedule jobs for a specific time in the production environment itself such that associates always have fresh and newest data every day, and as a result of it, recently created data will successfully be drawn into the mentioned target schema of SF.

-From the above mentioned aspects we can conclude that we can smoothly perform almost every characteristic of data operation with the combination of Dbt and gitlab and as a result of it we will be able to bring efficiency and steadiness of organized data flow in workspace.
+From the above-mentioned aspects, we can conclude that we can smoothly perform almost every characteristic of data operation with the combination of DBT and Gitlab, and as a result of it, we will be able to bring efficiency and steadiness of organized data flow in the workspace.